 Traders and analysts said if the BOJ met expectations then

-the dollar would lose a bit more ground, given its has made huge
+the dollar would lose a bit more ground, given the huge gains it

-gains since October and investors like hedge funds would be keen
+has made since October and investors such as hedge funds would

-Short yen and long dollar positions were significantly large
+Short yen positions were significantly large before the BOJ

-before the BOJ meeting.
-Financial markets are expecting a joint
+meeting.
+Financial markets are expecting a joint statement from

-statement from the bank and the government to announce a 2
+the bank and the government to announce a 2 percent inflation

-percent inflation, an increase in asset purchases with an
+target, an increase in asset purchases with an open-ended

 "We see a bit of short covering going into the BOJ meeting